 Maybe you’re doing a project-based learning (PBL) unit in which you want to provide voice and choice for the student assessment.
 Students might be choosing between a letter, a comic, or a podcast to answer a driving question such as: How can we debunk myths and stereotypes about world religions?

-Reading standards around Higher Order Thinking Skills (HOTS) can be built through the complex analysis and evaluation of graphic novels and comics.
-Have students look at how the authors and illustrators use colors, textures, words, text boxes, frames and camera angles; then make connections between these elements and evaluated their effectiveness.
+Building critical reading skills: Reading standards around higher order thinking skills can be met through complex analysis and evaluation of graphic novels and comics.
+Have students look at how the authors and illustrators use colors, textures, words, text boxes, frames, and camera angles, and then make connections between these elements and evaluate their effectiveness.

-Scott McCloud, in his book Understanding Comics, asserts the legitimacy and complexity of comics and graphic novels as a genre.
-Pairing selections from his work with a graphic novel or comic can provide interesting discussion and inquiry into the elements of the genre itself.
+Studying the genre itself: In his book Understanding Comics, Scott McCloud asserts the legitimacy and complexity of comics and graphic novels as a genre.
+Pairing selections from his work with a graphic novel or comic can generate interesting discussion and inquiry into the elements of the genre itself.
 Genre study is an easy way to utilize literature circle groups and instructional lessons, where students get to pick from a variety of options.

-I will leave you with some favorite graphic novels and comics that I’ve used in my classroom!
-Trust me, I have read plenty more than this list!
+I’ll leave you with some favorite graphic novels and comics that I’ve used in my classroom.

-- Maus, a top favorite for many, explores themes of the Holocaust through a memoir characterized by mice and cats.
+- Maus, a top favorite for many, explores themes of the Holocaust through a memoir populated by mice and cats.

-- American Born Chinese is the tale of three characters: Jin Wang, the only Chinese-American in the neighborhood; Chin-Kee, the ultimate Chinese stereotype; and the Monkey King, ancient fable character.
+- American Born Chinese is the tale of three characters: Jin Wang, the only Chinese-American in the neighborhood; Chin-Kee, the ultimate Chinese stereotype; and the Monkey King, a character from ancient fables.

-- X-Men Annual #4 - Uncanny X-Men Volume #3 In this issue, the X-men travel into Dante’s Inferno.
+- Uncanny X-Men Volume 3 In this issue, the X-Men travel into Dante’s Inferno.